Flag of the United Tribes of New Zealand: History

-1823-1833: Use as Church Missionary Society flag
+1823–1833: Use as Church Missionary Society flag

 The design was first used by the Evangelical Anglican group New Zealand Church Missionary Society.
 Henry Williams, the society's leader from 1823 to his dismissal from the society in 1849, was a former sailor with the British navy and a naval enthusiast.
 It was likely his experience with naval ensigns that inspired him to create a flag for his society.
 Williams styled the flag of the Church Missionary Society like the British White Ensign, which is also a St. George's Cross with a flag in the canton.
 The flag Williams designed was used by the society on its ships and at its mission stations.

-In 1830, the ship Sir George Murray, the first European-style ship to be built in New Zealand, sailed to Australia.
-Rangatira and part-owners of the ship Patuone and Taonui flew a kaitaka, a traditional woven mat on the masthead of the ship.
-Upon arriving in Sydney, the ship was impounded after authorities deemed the kaitaka did not meet the British maritime law that required all trading ships to fly a national ensign.
-New Zealand was not then a part of the British Empire and could not use the British flag.

-After the Murray was impounded it was sold at auction to Thomas McDonnell, it flew another flag as the national New Zealand flag, though it never had official recognition.
+In 1830, the ship Sir George Murray, which was built in New Zealand, sailed to Sydney, Australia, where it was impounded when authorities deemed that it did not meet the British maritime law that required all trading ships to fly a national ensign.
+New Zealand was not then a British colony and could not use the British flag.
+The Murray was sold at auction to Thomas McDonnell in early 1831.
+When it returned to Sydney later that year it flew a flag that The Sydney Herald called "the New Zealand colours", though it never had official recognition.
 McDonnell's flag was similar to Williams' Church Missionary Society flag, likely also inspired by the white ensign.
 It contained a St. George's cross with a blue canton charged with a half moon.